The 43rd State of the Union, admitted in 1890.

-Idaho made her triumphal entry into Tokyo Bay with occupation troops 27 August, and witnessed the signing of the surrender on board Missouri 2 September.
+Idaho made her triumphal entry into Tokyo Bay with occupation troops 27 August, and witnessed the signing of the Japanese surrender on board Missouri 2 September.
 Four days later she began the long voyage to the East Coast of the United States, steaming via the Panama Canal to Norfolk 16 October 1945.
-She decommissioned 3 July 1946 and was placed in reserve until sold for scrap 24 November 1947 to Lipsett Inc., of New York City.
+She was decommissioned on 3 July 1946 and stricken from the Navy Register on 16 September 1947.
+She was sold for scrap on 24 November 1947 to Lipsett Inc., of New York City.

-Idaho received seven battle stars for World War II service.
+Idaho received seven battle stars for her World War II service.